billsix/programmingFromTheGroundUp/docs/source/ctranslationap.rst

-A function call in assembly language simply requires pushing the arguments to the function onto the stack in *reverse* order, and issuing a ``callcall`` instruction.
+A function call in assembly language simply requires pushing the arguments to the function onto the stack in *reverse* order, and issuing a ``call`` instruction.
 After calling, the arguments are then popped back off of the stack.
 For example, consider the C code:

 ::